includealex/cpp_tasks/04-perm-set/README.md

 This is a directory related to permanent set creation.
+This permanent set is based on the persistent tree.

+For `strings` permanent set `string_twine` is used for better performance.

 For project build, run: